thephpleague/uri/README.md

 - [PSR-7][]

 In order to handle IDN host you are required to also install the `intl` extension otherwise an exception will be thrown when attempting to validate such host.

+In order to create Data URI from a filepath, since version `6.2`, you are required to also install the `fileinfo` extension otherwise an exception will be thrown.

 Installation
 --------